-Our skins pH, barrier function and microbiome are magnificently and powerfully connected – so it makes sense illness, medical treatments, pollutants, pathogens, detergents, soaps, cleansers (I could go on and on here) can affect the critical work our barrier does in and on our skin.
-It also makes sense we need to preserve or do our absolute and very best to preserve your barrier function from diagnosis, through treatment and recovery.
+Our skins pH, barrier function and microbiome are magnificently and powerfully connected.
+So, it makes sense that illness, medical treatments, pollutants, pathogens, detergents, soaps, cleansers (I could go on and on here) can affect the critical work our barrier does in and on our skin.
+It also makes sense as to why we need to preserve or do our absolute and very best to preserve our barrier function from diagnosis, through treatment and recovery.
 It is ALL about your barrier.

 [i] “Effects of soap and detergents on skin surface pH, stratum corneum hydration and fat content” by the Department of Pediatrics, University of Vienna, School of Medicine, Austria.
 Available at https://www.ncbi.nlm.nih.gov/pubmed/9407174 (accessed October 12 2017).